 What I originally had in mind is this.
 Even with all the formidable obstacles a woman faces when living with or staying with an abusive partner — in regard to leaving; if she is aware of the inherent hell and wrongness that she is living in — and she does become aware of this at some point — then in staying with her partner, there is an element of codependency.

 Until and unless she breaks free, beyond the immediate torturous situation of a life filled with ongoing emotional and/or physical pain, she is actually feeding into the abuse. ’Codependency’ is the byword for this.

 And now, similarly, think about a citizenry who is aware that their government is abusive, violent, menacing, deceitful and maybe even evil.
 Which of course, many many governments — probably by far the majority — over history have been or have become.
-If a citizen becomes aware that their government is abusive, violent, deceitful — how is that any different than a woman who is in an abusive partnership, realizes it and doesn’t rise up, doesn’t escape, doesn’t object, doesn’t insist on something good for herself, for the kids, for society, for the world and even for that man whom she loves and who himself is simply tormented?
+If a citizen becomes aware that their government is abusive, violent, deceitful — how is that any different than a woman who, aware that she is in an abusive relationship, doesn’t rise up, doesn’t escape, doesn’t object, doesn’t insist on something good for herself, for the kids, for society, for the world and even for that man whom she loves and who himself is certainly tormented?

 Is war ok?
 Is it really ok to kill people; men women children, just like you and me and our kids!! our children…. when it isn’t in self-defense?
 Is it ok to frighten them, to destroy their homes and their towns and cities and workplaces?
 Is it ok to assassinate people?
 What happened to the idea of arrest and fair trial?

 Recently a young girl living with her baby in a trailer home, shot and killed a very large menacing man who busted his way into her home.
 She called 911 first to ask if she could defend herself.
 They hemmed and hawed, not wanting to advise murder, even in this case.